zio/zio-http/docs/installation.md

 These dependencies in the g8 template were added to enable an efficient development process.

-### Hot-reload Changes
+### Hot-reload Changes (Watch Mode)

-Sbt-revolver can watch application resources for change and automatically re-compile and then re-start the application under development.
+[Sbt-revolver](https://github.com/spray/sbt-revolver) can watch application resources for change and automatically re-compile and then re-start the application under development.
 This provides a fast development-turnaround, the closest we can get to real hot-reloading.

 We can start our application from _sbt_ with the following command: